 It can be tough being an introverted teenager in a world that often seems geared toward extroverts.
 Susan Cain, author of Quiet Power: The Secret Strength of Introverts, takes a deep dive into the world of introverts.
 We talked with Cain about helping young introverts deal with school, extracurriculars, family life, and friendship.

-Interview with Susan Cain, author of Quiet Power
+Interview with the author of Quiet Power: Shy vs Introvert

 Is being an introvert the same as being shy?